annaharri89/stitchCounter/README.md

    /* TODO: LOOK INTO LOAD BALANCERS */

+   /* Look into if strResProgress is needed in Counter */

    /* TODO: implement add image(s) to counter project */
     /* TODO: Implement share project to facebook, twitter, etc. */ /* TODO think about implementing a favorites list*/